X-OppenHeimer-X/Computer-Vision-and-DL/README.md

-# deep-learning-using-OPENCV
+# Computer Vision and DL.

-This repository is source code of the 17 day opencv crash course tutored by Adrian Rosebrock (CEO, PyImageSearch).
+This repository contains source code of multiple computer vision and deep learning mini projects and tidbit experiments.

-Source code Credits:- @jsrober1 aka Adrian Rosebrock
+To sum up,I upload in this repository,the code implementations of whatever new I might have learnt or done.